btskinner/collegeopp/index.md

 density center away from the lower-48 geographic center.

-These maps are most interesting when visualizing how different subsamples of schools move this center.
-While the subsample of only public 4-year institutions pulls the center toward the New England states, the subsample of public 2-years shifts it further south and west, reflecting state systems found in those regions.
+These maps are most interesting when visualizing how different sub-samples of schools move this center.
+While the sub-sample of only public 4-year institutions pulls the center toward the New England states, the sub-sample of public 2-years shifts it further south and west, reflecting state systems found in those regions.

+##### State patchwork maps

+When only considering in-state schools for each county's measure, patchwork maps are produced.
+Some states, such as California, Florida, and North Carolina, remain in the upper percentiles of college density no matter the sub-sample.
+Other states, like Massachusetts, Tennessee, and Washington, move in the distribution depending on the type of schools considered.

+Because the differences in college density between states is often greater than the differences within, many states have a uniform shade in these maps.
+A few states, however, do show variation within their borders.
+In some cases, like Georgia with in-state 2-year colleges, these are around city centers.
+In others, like in-state public 2-year colleges in Kentucky, differences occur in counties that contain that type of institution.

 ### Notes
 [^1]: Provided by the U.S. Census.